 You went online and opened up an email that you thought was from your bank, or maybe you received a call from the IRS demanding payment before they filed charges.
 You panicked, sent them money, and then found out you were the victim of scammers.
-Now maybe you’re anxious, embarrassed and at a loss for what to do next.
+Maybe you’re anxious, embarrassed and at a loss for what to do next.

 Scams are everywhere these days.
 They are in our email and online, and thousands are being run over the phone daily.
 With so many scammers targeting potential victims, there’s a high chance you may someday get tricked.
 Tap or click here to see five viral scams that could cost you big money.